This

 another’s

-work and the unacknowledged incorporation of that work in one’s own
+work and the unacknowledged incorporation of that work in

 written